GET HARD RESULTS. Start here

 Wearing a condom in general provides some degree of desensitization, and some are thicker than others.

-Another way to extend your sexual stamina is to use topical anesthetics such as benzocaine and lidocaine.
+Another way to extend your sexual stamina is to use topical anesthetics such as benzocaine or lidocaine.

-Both benzocaine and lidocaine are used as localized anesthetics, but in appropriate topical doses, they can also reduce your sensitivity.
+Both benzocaine and lidocaine are used as localized anesthetics, but in recommended topical doses, they can also reduce your sensitivity.

-For example, our Clockstopper Climax Delay Wipes and Delay Spray for Men use benzocaine to give you greater control over your level of sensitivity during sex, all without excess numbing or discomfort.
+For example, our Clockstopper Climax Delay Wipes and Delay Spray for Men use benzocaine or lidocaine to give you greater control over your level of sensitivity during sex, all without excess numbing or discomfort.

 Ask Your Healthcare Provider About Medication

-Antidepressants like selective serotonin reuptake inhibitors (SSRIs) paroxetine and sertraline, are commonly prescribed to treat depression, but they’re also prescribed off-label as treatments for premature ejaculation.
-The reason?
-One common side effect: delayed orgasm.
+Antidepressants like the selective serotonin reuptake inhibitors (SSRIs) paroxetine and sertraline are commonly prescribed to treat depression, but they’re also prescribed off-label as treatments for premature ejaculation.
+The reason is the common side effect that they share: delayed orgasm.

-While SSRIs for PE aren’t FDA approved, your healthcare provider may recommend using this type of medication if you often reach orgasm too early, effectively boosting your mental health in two ways (wink).
+While SSRIs aren’t FDA-approved for PE, your healthcare provider may recommend using this type of medication if you often reach orgasm too early, effectively boosting your mental health in two ways.

 A 2019 review and meta-analysis published in BMC Urology found that the SSRI paroxetine was well-tolerated and more effective than fluoxetine and escitalopram in the treatment of premature ejaculation, so that may be a good place to start.